gaheldev/godot-version-manager/README.md

 ## Use an already managed version as system's default
 ```
-gvm use --system-default VERSION
+gdvm use --system-default VERSION
 ```
 or for the interactive version:
 ```
-gvm use --system
+gdvm use --system
 ```

 Both running ```godot``` in the terminal or opening Godot's desktop application will point to the new installed version.